 Researchers from Imperial College London in the United Kingdom and the Norwegian University of Science and Technology in Norway analyzed a range of existing studies and tracked down associations between nuts intake and risk of various illnesses.

-The findings have been published in the journal BMC Medicine.
+The findings have been

 The research consisted of a meta-analysis of 29 existing studies from around the world, including Europe, Asia, and Australia.